 The board sets the leadership tone with respect to digital transformation efforts.
 Through the adoption of board technology solutions, the board can acquire their own understanding of how digitisation can drastically alter the landscape of performance and productivity.

-Praxonomy is a board meeting management solution, also known as a board portal, that modernises board meeting workflows from end-to-end.
+Boardfolio is a board meeting management solution, also known as a board portal, that modernises board meeting workflows from end-to-end.
 With Boardfolio, the board is able to execute its governance duties without administrative, resource, or logistical constraints.
 As a practical, affordable, and secure board portal, Boardfolio empowers boards to focus on strategic, value-driven, and effective leadership.

 For more information, contact us today.